 With conversion tracking, you can track what people do once they get to your website.
-First you define the action you want to track as a conversion goal.
-For example, make a purchase.
-Then once someone visits your website and makes a purchase, Bing Ads can count it as a conversion.
+First, you define the action you want to track as a conversion goal (for example, sign up for a newsletter).
+Then, once someone visits your website and signs up, Bing Ads can count it as a conversion.
 Before Bing Ads can count the action as a conversion, it checks to see if the person clicked on your ad first.

-There are multiple models used in the industry when attributing conversions to ad clicks.
+There are multiple models used when attributing conversions to ad clicks.
 These are referred to as attribution models.
 Bing Ads uses the last ad click attribution, meaning if the someone clicks on multiple ads before doing the action your website, the last (most recent) click before the conversion gets credit for the conversion.
-Some of the other models include last click, first click, linear, time decay etc.
+Some of the other models include last click, first click, linear, time decay, etc.

 Note: If you change the counting option, the change only applies to the conversion goal going forward and doesn't impact the conversion goal data before the change.